MSzalawiga/Payload-Control-Board/README.md

 # Science-Payload-PCB
-Science Payload Control Board for Queen's Space Engineering Team
+Science Payload Control Board for Queen's Space Engineering Team.

+The second revision of this board is completed as of December 2023.

+I have not worked on revisions prior to Rev2.
+## Board Overview